 Swappable Kits vs. Dedicated Plunge Routers

-There are two types of plunge routers available: Kits with swappable bases and dedicated plunge routers.
-Kits with swappable bases are excellent for DIYers or woodworkers that want the best of both worlds, as these kits come with both fixed bases and plunge bases.
+There are two types of plunge routers available: Kits with swappable bases and those with dedicated plunge routers.
+Kits with swappable bases are excellent for DIYers or woodworkers who want the best of both worlds, as these kits come with both fixed bases and plunge bases.
 The user simply unlocks the router body from the base and fits the new base in its place.

 Our Top Picks